akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Don’t move.”

-A boy stood beside her—older by a few years, well-dressed, calm in a way that seemed impossible.
+A boy stood beside her, older by a few years, well-dressed, calm in a way that seemed impossible.
 He stared down the geese, spread his arms wide, his cloak opening like great wings.

 The geese slowed.
 Hissed uncertainly.
-Then, one by one, they turned and waddled back toward the pond.
+Then, one by one, they turned and waddled back towards the pond.

-The girl stared after them, mouth open, panting hard.
+The girl stared after them, mouth open, panting hard, hands on hips.

 “How... how did you do that?”